terrywbrady/UsingAppScript/PITCHME.md

 ##### Example 3E: Create HTML Template

 A template can take an interpret values passed to the template.
-- In the script IDE, create a new html file named "Template.html"
+- In the script IDE, create "Template.html"

 ```
 <!DOCTYPE html>